Sanglorian/orcus/Orcus Monsters - current.md

 > **A Looker**
 > Until the cowled assassin hits with *concealed knife*, he gains a +3 power bonus to all defenses and a +3 power bonus to Bluff and Intimidate skill checks.
 > **Slip-Out** (move, at-will)
-> The cowled assassin shifts 4 squares and gains a +1 power bonus to AC until the start of his next turn.
+> The cowled assassin shifts 4 squares and gains a +1 power bonus to AC until the start of their next turn.
 > **Relay Information** (move, at-will)
-> Ranged 20; +8 vs Will; The target grants combat advantage to all allied adversaries of the same type as the cowled assassin until the start of the cowled assassin’s next turn.
+> Ranged 20; +8 vs Will; the target grants combat advantage to the cowled  assassin until the start of the cowled assassin’s next turn.
+For the  same duration, the target also grants combat advantage to all allies of the cowled assassin who share a language with the cowled assassin.

 > #### Repeater Crossbow Master